stldo/gatsby-transformer-yaml-full/packages/gatsby-yaml-full-file/README.md

 # gatsby-yaml-full-file

+> ⚠️ Warning: This module is deprecated.
+The default path detection in Gatsby is much improved and covers all the cases that this module was intended for, so it isn't necessary anymore.

 Plugin for `gatsby-transformer-yaml-full` that converts a path string into a file node.
 It uses `gatsby-source-filesystem` to create the nodes.

 ## Install and configure